Teddy guinea pigs are an adorable alternative to other guinea pig breeds.

-You will have the ability to understand 8 different sounds that every teddy pig makes.
+You might want to understand the 8 different sounds that every teddy guinea pig makes.

-They make this sound to communicate within themselves.
+They make this sound to communicate with one another.

-And if you know these unusual sounds, you will understand everything they are saying.
+And if you know these unusual sounds, you will understand what they are saying.

 So here are these 8 different sounds: